Whether you’re moving to B.C. (welcome!), leaving the province or just moving around the corner, here’s what you need to know.

 - Undercarriage: This includes an inspection of everything from the tires, to the ball joints, shocks, bearings, fuel system, and exhaust.
 Everything from the tip to the tail that makes the car run smoothly.

 - Brakes: When it comes to safety the breaking system is key.
 We inspect the brakes themselves, the master cylinder, brake lines and hoses.

 - Engine Compartment: This includes the hood and safety catch, the vacuum system, power train and fuel system.

 - Lighting and Electrical: All the batteries and switches are checked from the headlights to the indicators.

 - Windshield: This is a big one!
 Any cracks or chips that are blocking the driver’s view will result in a failed test.

 If your car fails there are several options available.
-At Parkside Motors we don’t require that you have the repairs done at our shop before we release the car to you.
+We don’t require that you have the repairs done at our shop before we release the car to you.
 You are welcome to carry out the repairs yourself and bring the car back to us to finish the inspection paperwork.
 You don’t even need to pay for a second inspection, we just verify that the required repairs have been completed, and we give the car a pass on the inspection form.
 Of course we are happy to help you carry out any of the required repairs, and since the car is already in the shop, it can be the fastest way to get your car insured and back on the road.
 Just give us a shout and we can book your inspection appointment as soon as possible.